-- 1.a distraction from other thoughts or life issues; - 2.a sense of belonging to a cultural conversation; - 3. an opportunity to get control over something in this otherwise uncontrollable, tender human life; - 4. the illusion of keeping ourselves under control, and; - 5. a sense of familiarity wherein, like the veritable mouse, even though we are often confounded, the walls of the maze are familiar.
+- 1.a distraction from other thoughts or life issues; - 2.a sense of belonging to a cultural conversation; - 3.an opportunity to get "control" over something in this otherwise uncertain, tender human life; - 4. the illusion of keeping ourselves "under control", and; 5. a sense of familiarity wherein, like the veritable mouse, even though we are often confounded, the walls of the maze are familiar.
 Some of us are hopeful for a way out of the maze even while we hit our noses up against the walls of the maze's making.

-Distraction & Diet Culture Mentality
+Diet Culture Mentality Tries To Tell You

-tells you what to think about food, calories, nutrition, appetites, portions, when to eat, when not to eat, what to eat, what not to eat, how to eat, how not to eat.
+What to think about food, calories, nutrition, appetites, portions, when to eat, when not to eat, what to eat, what not to eat, how to eat, how not to eat.